Hama offensive (March–April 2017): Army push into rebel territory; Taybat al-Imam and Halfaya captured

 On 17 April, the military launched an attack on Taybat al-Imam and reportedly captured a checkpoint at the eastern entrance to the town.

 On 20 April, heavy fighting erupted in the areas of Taybat al-Imam and Halfaya, as government forces tried to capture both towns.
 Over the previous 48 hours, more than 400 air-strikes were conducted in the northern Hama countryside.
 Eventually, government troops managed to capture Taybat al-Imam and pushed further west towards Halfaya, taking a checkpoint.
 Subsequently, the rebels launched a counter-attack and managed to recapture large parts of Taybat al-Imam.
 However, after intense clashes that lasted several hours during the night, the military managed to push back the rebels and retain control of the town.

 On 22 April, the Army expanded the buffer zone around Taybat al-Imam with new advances.
 The next morning, the Syrian Army captured Halfaya and began operations to capture Morek.
-These advances left government forces once again in control of all areas they had lost during the rebel's previous offensive in late 2016.
+These advances left government forces once again in control of all areas they had lost during the rebels' previous offensive in late 2016.

 On 24 April, the Army continued its advance north towards Al-Lataminah and Morek.
 In the process, the SAA captured two or four more villages and a checkpoint, thus reaching the outskirts of Lataminah.
 The next day, the rebels partially recaptured Al-Massasnah in a counter-attack, before the Syrian Army regained their positions in the town the following morning, while also capturing the village of Zullaqiat, north of Halfaya.
 On 28 April, rebel forces again assaulted Al-Massasnah, but their attack was eventually repelled.

 Aftermath

-On 19 September 2017, Tahrir al-Sham, the Turkistan Islamic Party, and their allies launched a new offensive in northern Hama under the codename "Oh Servants of God, Be Steadfast".
+On 19 September 2017, Hay'at Tahrir al-Sham, the Turkistan Islamic Party, and their allies launched a new offensive in northern Hama under the codename "Oh Servants of God, Be Steadfast".
 The rebels initially captured four villages, but after back-and-forth fighting during which the villages changed hands several times, government forces recaptured all of the villages by 22 September.
 66 rebels and 38 soldiers were killed during the offensive, while more than 40 civilians were killed in nearly 500 air-strikes on about 40 towns and villages in retaliation for the rebel offensive.